AnymouseProphet/BrowserFontCollection/README.md

 * AMP Ermelinda (inspired by "Classic Mac" Venice)

-The metrics would not be exact and the glyph reproduction would not be exact and the codepoints covered would be much more extensive
+The metrics would not be exact and the glyph reproduction would not be exact and the codepoints covered would be much more extensive.

+"AMP Cairoglyphs" will use visually distinctive art so that it does not infringe upon any of the glyphs that are trademarked, such as Claris the Dogcow.

 Default CSS Generic Font Families